FrontEndFoxes/curriculum/workshops/react/minis/mini2-react-hooks.md

 First we have to check which endpoint we have to use.
 Looking at the API's [documentation](https://dog.ceo/dog-api/), it tells us to use `https://dog.ceo/api/breeds/image/random` as our endpoint.
 It will provide a random dog image.

 To perform a `GET` request, Axios uses the `axios.get` method.
 The result will be a JavaScript promise, so we have to provide success and failure callbacks to manage its lifecycle.
 For now, let's simply print the query result to console.
-Still in `App.js`, edit the `updateRandomDogDog(){}` method by placing this snippet between the curly brackets:
+Still in `App.js`, edit the `updateRandomDog(){}` method by placing this snippet between the curly brackets:

 ```js
 axios